-Supply Chain Management ERP is an Supply Chain Management Software that integrates the Supply chain management (SCM) Activities to the other business areas including Financials and HRMS.
+Supply Chain Management ERP is a Supply Chain Management Software that integrates Supply chain management (SCM) Activities to the other business areas including Financials and HRMS.
 This provides the management with an integrated view of the Organization’s performance.
-Since Supply Chain Management ERP can provide real time financial impact of the Supply Chain Transactions, they enable early identification of unprofitable transactions.
+Since Supply Chain Management ERP can provide the real-time financial impact of the Supply Chain Transactions, they enable early identification of unprofitable transactions.

 |2||Create purchase requisitions||Purchasing||All||O|